fenago/apache-solr/lab_guides/Lab_8.md

 `SOLR_HOME/bin` directory and set the `ENABLE_REMOTE_JMX_OPTS` property to `true`, along with `RMI_PORT=18983`, to enable remote JMX access.
 Logging configuration
 ---------------------------------------

 Setting up logs is a key part of any enterprise application and Solr is no exception.
 Luckily, Solr provides many different ways to tweak the default logging configuration.
 ### Log settings using the admin web interface

-Using Solr\'s admin web interface, we can set various log levels.
+Using Solr's admin web interface, we can set various log levels.
 Go to the admin interface by typing the following
 URL: